 We’re the professional services arm of the world-renowned Second City comedy theater.
-We use the methods pioneered on our stages to create events, content, and professional development programs that drive personal growth and organizational improvement.
+We use the methods pioneered on our stages to create professional development, content, and events that drive personal growth and organizational improvement.

 We use interactivity, custom formats, and top-tier comedic talent to make your events more fun and educational.
 The events we create are all about your people and your culture.
 That relatability gets people laughing and keeps their attention—so your messages are more inspiring and actionable.